asigdel29/Cache-Simulator/README.md

 # Cache-Simulator
-implemented a cache simulator given various parameters, and then watching it perform under different circumstances.
+Implemented a cache simulator given various parameters, and then watching it perform under different circumstances.

 When simulator starts, it takes from stdin (so no files are opened/closed/used in the project code) input in the following format: